jhrcook/100DaysOfPython/README.md

 **Day 92 - January 21, 2020:**
 I learned about many of the commonly used functions of Plotly Express and how to make a reactive plot with widgets.

+**Day 93 - January 22, 2020:**
+I finished up the small interlude into plotting in Python by learning about reacting to click events in Plotly, and then touring around Seaborn.